ben-willis/grey-jcr/README.md

 Use the command `npm run start` to start the website then visit "localhost:3000" in your browser

 ## Tests
 Tests are currently lacking at the moment.
-To run the tests that do exist you then need to create the tables using the command `npm run migrate-sqlite`.
+To run the tests that do exist you then need to create the tables using the command `npm run migrate-test`.

 You also need to install mocha globally with the command `npm install mocha -g`.